aspose-total/Aspose.Total-Products/total/en/net/conversion/dot-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLSX via C# or Online App" h2="Convert DOT to XLSX via C# or Online App without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily convert DOT to XLSX within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, allowing developers to create robust and reliable applications with ease.

+The process of converting DOT to XLSX is simple and straightforward.
+Firstly, developers can use Aspose.Words for .NET to export DOT to HTML.
+This powerful component provides a wide range of features and capabilities, allowing developers to create high-quality documents with ease.
+It also supports a wide range of document formats, including DOT, DOC, DOCX, HTML, and more.

+Once the DOT document has been exported to HTML, developers can use Aspose.Cells for .NET to convert HTML to XLSX.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities, allowing developers to create robust and reliable spreadsheet applications with ease.
+It also supports a wide range of spreadsheet formats, including XLSX, XLS, CSV, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert DOT to XLSX  within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSX.
+By using Aspose.Total for .NET, developers can quickly and easily convert DOT to XLSX within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a wide range of features and capabilities, allowing developers to create robust and reliable applications with ease.
+It also supports a wide range of document and spreadsheet formats, making it the perfect choice for developers who need to convert DOT to XLSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}